k78ma/quartz/content/3A/MTE 325/Bidirectional Parallel Ports.md

 - If the input is a 1, the output is high impedance.
 - If the input is a 0, the output is 0.

-Since pull-ups have been connected to the data lines, writing `DO = 11` will have the effect of disconnected `D0` from the data liens and allowing the pull-up to drive `D[0]` to a `1` as desired.
+Since pull-ups have been connected to the data lines, writing `DO = 11` will have the effect of disconnected `D0` from the data linesg and allowing the pull-up to drive `D[0]` to a `1` as desired.
 If we assume `D[1]` can be driven by the device, we can now read it as well.

 The key is to understand that if bit `1` in `D0` was currently set to 0, a 0 will always be read on this line, regardless of what the device was actually trying to set the value to.
 Furthermore, the device must use passive pull-up drivers on these lines; otherwise, there is the potential for bus conflicts if the device happened to try and drive an active 1 while `D0` was set to 0 on the same line.